rdpeng/ConferenceGHOA/README.md

 4. Everyone participating in the conference must add the TD to their circles.
 Similarly, the TD must add everyone to his/her circle.

-5. You can great a Google Event page to announce the event (date, time, etc.).
+5. You can great a [Google+ Event](http://www.google.com/+/learnmore/events/) page to announce the event (date, time, etc.).
 People can sign up on the Google Event page (if they have a Google Plus account) so you can keep track of how many people are interested.
 Also, you can email everyone on the invitation list information about the conference (but I would suggest using this feature sparingly).

 6. Every participant in the conference must download and install the [Google Hangouts plugin](https://www.google.com/tools/dlpage/hangoutplugin).

-7. Announce a hashtag on Twitter.
+7. Announce a hashtag on [Twitter](http://twitter.com).
 If you want to get discussion going early, start a Twitter hashtag and announce it.
 You can use the hashtag later to take questions (optional).

 ## Testing